 As OCCRP kept growing, Paul and Drew registered the Journalism Development Network, or JDN, and made OCCRP a trade name.
 They formed a board of directors including some of the most respected journalists in the business.
 Drew became JDN's executive director, and Paul became executive director at OCCRP, but it’s their close working relationship, cooperation and communication that has shaped OCCRP.
 OCCRP expanded again by opening an EU-based branch in Bucharest in 2011, co-located with the RISE Project (another OCCRP member, co-founded by Paul).

 Over the years, OCCRP has grown from six journalists working in five countries to more than 150 journalists in 30 countries.
 Its staff and collaborators are some of the best journalists who are active today, winning every major award and speaking around the world.
 And during this time the model of networked, country-based centers working together has proven its value over and over – and is now being imitated around the globe.

 The country-based center model inspired the formation of similar centers in Serbia, Romania, Moldova, Ukraine, Georgia, the Czech Republic, Latvia, Bulgaria, Hungary, Italy, and other countries across the world.
-OCCRP covers the world by cooperating with other partners including Arab Reporters for Investigative Journalism (ARIJ), the African Network of Centers for Investigative Reporting (ANCIR), Connectas and InsightCrime in Columbia and others.
+OCCRP covers the world by collaboration with regional partners including Arab Reporters for Investigative Journalism (ARIJ), Centro Latino Americano de Investigacion Periodistica (CLIP), and Radio Free Europe/Radio Liberty (RFE/RL).
 OCCRP is a member of the Global Investigative Journalism Network.

 ‘We have been told that OCCRP is an ideal model for media development,' Drew says.
 'That's great.
 But its design has always been driven by the immediate needs of our reporting and our members.
 And it always will be.'